francesco-ballarin/fenics_fenicsx_deb_consistency_check/README.md

 1) To install missing dependencies:
 * check how to install my_dependency_one with my_apt.
 2) To fix broken dependencies:
-* run 'pip show my-dependency-two' in a terminal: if the location field is not /usr/lib/python3.xy/site-packages consider running 'pip uninstall my-dependency-two' in a terminal, because the broken dependency is probably being imported from a local path rather than from the path provided by my_apt.
+* run 'python3 -m pip show my-dependency-two' in a terminal: if the location field is not /usr/lib/python3.xy/site-packages consider running 'python3 -m pip uninstall my-dependency-two' in a terminal, because the broken dependency is probably being imported from a local path rather than from the path provided by my_apt.
 3) To uninstall local dependencies:
-* run 'pip uninstall my-dependency-three' in a terminal, and verify that you are prompted to confirm removal of files in ~/.local/lib/python3.xy/site-packages/my_dependency_three.
+* run 'python3 -m pip uninstall my-dependency-three' in a terminal, and verify that you are prompted to confirm removal of files in ~/.local/lib/python3.xy/site-packages/my_dependency_three.
-* run 'pip uninstall my_dependency_four' in a terminal, and verify that you are prompted to confirm removal of files in ~/.local/lib/python3.xy/site-packages/my_dependency_four.
+* run 'python3 -m pip uninstall my-dependency-four' in a terminal, and verify that you are prompted to confirm removal of files in ~/.local/lib/python3.xy/site-packages/my_dependency_four.
 Maybe inform the user that my_dependency_four is optional.

 You can disable this check by exporting the MY_PACKAGE_ALLOW_USER_SITE_IMPORTS environment variable.
 Note, however, that this may break the installation provided by my_apt.
 If you believe that this message appears incorrectly, report this at https://www.my.package .